Types of Loans

 • Redraw options

-• P&I loans available
+• P&I and IO loans available

 • A fixed rate home loan is one where the interest rate will not change over the term of the fixed rate period.